hyelim-kim1028/hyelim-kim1028/README.md

 ### My name is ✨Hyelim Kim✨ and I am a Data Analyst
 (🌱soon to become a Data Scientist🌱)

 :lemon: I am interested in studying Statistics, Machine Learning, Deep Learning, NLP and Image AI

 :lemon: I love applying these tech skills in BI,Economics and Sociology related topic.

-👯Open to all kinds of collaboration project offers👯 .

 :cherries:Tech Stacks :cherries:
 1) Python: